Rays vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- Over their last 10 contests, the Rays were named underdogs twice and split those games 1-1.
+- The Rays have played as the favorite in seven of their past 10 games and won four of those contests.

-- In their previous 10 games with a total, the Rays and their opponents have combined to exceed the over/under on five occasions.
+- In their last 10 games with a total, the Rays and their opponents have combined to hit the over five times.

-- The past 10 Rays matchups have not had a spread posted by bookmakers.

 Discover More About This Game